hyperledger-archives/sawtooth-docs-archive/generator/source/faq/consensus.rst

 Where can I find information on the proposed PoET2 algorithm?
 -------------------------------------------------------------

-PoET2 is different from PoET in that it supports SGX without relying on Intel Platform Services Enclave (PSE), making it suitable in cloud environments.
+PoET2 is different from PoET in that it supports Intel SGX without relying on Intel Platform Services Enclave (PSE), making it suitable in cloud environments.
 PoET2 no longer saves anything across reboots (such as the clock, monotonic counters, or a saved ECDSA keypair).
 The PoET2 SGX enclave still generates a signed, random duration value.
 More details and changes are documented in the PoET2 RFC at